Phnom Penh Guide

 Phnom Penh Guide featuring Chroy Changva City Theme Park

+Phnom Penh Guide https://fuzzykensblog.com/Updated, 1 January 2024: This place, which I usually referred to as Freshy Fun Park, from the prominent archways displaying that name.
+However, it would appear that it is actually called Chroy Changva City Theme Park.
+There is a good selection of local dishes around the perimeter of a large, colorful, comprehensive fun park.
 Some of the eateries have “cook on the table” facilities.
 Pay a set fee for a good selection of meat/seafood and vegetables for you to cook.
 Excellent for families and perhaps small groups, to socialize while preparing food.
-Most have a selection of soft drinks and beer etc. However, when dining alone, I prefer to select from a menu, and have dishes brought to my table, ready to eat.
+Most have a selection of soft drinks, beer, etc. However, when dining alone, I prefer to select from a menu and have dishes brought to my table, ready to eat.
+Food and entertainment for all.
+Apart from eating, plenty of entertainment for all, especially children.
+Entry to the park is free but pay for your rides.

-Unsure what time they open, but the eateries appear to set-up around 6pm and all the rides are in “full swing”
+Unsure what time they open, but the eateries appear to set up around 6pm and all the rides are in “full swing”

 xxxxx